 Experiencing toxic stress, especially in childhood, impacts brain and physical development and has negative effects on learning, behavior and health.

 Experiencing toxic stress, especially in childhood, impacts brain and physical development and has negative effects on learning, behavior and health.
-Exposure to ACEs and adversity such as poverty or racism over a prolonged period of time is often toxic and will make a child vulnerable to disrupted social, emotional and neurodevelopment.
 This can negatively impact their health across a lifetime.
 Experiencing six or more ACEs may reduce life expectancy by 20 years.

 In Baltimore 42 percent of adults have experienced three or more ACEs within the home, compared to 24 percent statewide.
 This directly contributes to the health disparities and social inequity we see in our city.